 (closed Monday and Wednesday)

-*Due to mail deadlines, we cannot accept applications after 3:30 p.m. or 1.5 hours prior to closing on short holidays.
+* Due to mail deadlines, we cannot accept any applications 1.5 hours prior to the

 Passport applications are available at City Hall or online and certified finance employees are available to accept the passport applications and forward them to the Regional Office of the United States Passport Agency.
 Prior to forwarding an application to the Passport Agency office, finance employees will verify the applicant's identification, ensure that the application is complete, and collect the fee for the Passport regular book and/or the Passport Card.